American Graffiti (1973)

 The low-budget sleeper film, almost entirely composed of night scenes shot over less than a month of on-location shoots in San Rafael and Petaluma in the Greater Bay Area of Northern California (during overnight hours), nostalgically evokes a past time period like two other films of its time, Summer of 42 (1971) and The Last Picture Show (1971).
 [Another Slow Night in Modesto and Rock Around the Block were originally considered as alternative titles, but ultimately rejected.]
 Director Francis Ford Coppola, following his recent success with The Godfather (1972), joined Lucas in the effort as the film's producer.
 The film's screenplay was co-authored by Lucas with a USC friend Willard Huyck and his wife Gloria Katz.
 Because of its financial success (about $55 million in its first release), Lucas was able to carry out his next project - the production of the monumental film Star Wars (1977).

-The plot of the unorthodox, unsophisticated film, orchestrated in a series of anecdotal vignettes from dusk to the morning of the following day, tracks multiple storylines, but mostly concentrates on four characters (with recognizable prototypes):
+The plot of the unorthodox, unsophisticated coming of age film, orchestrated in a series of anecdotal vignettes from dusk to the morning of the following day, tracks multiple storylines, but mostly concentrates on four characters (with recognizable prototypes):

 The film is seamlessly laced with a classic rock-n-roll soundtrack composed of over forty hits (often emanating from cruising car radios, or the school dance's record player).
 They frequently function as background music to define the emotions, dreams and frustrations of the group, ranging over almost a decade (from 1955-1962).
 Many of the songs are served up by legendary outlaw disk jockey Wolfman Jack who appears on the radio and as himself.
 Other later youth-oriented films imitated this film's use of a pop soundtrack.